(First published April 13, 2014, edited February 26, 2018)

 As an ethologist, I’m not concerned with what ought to be, only with what is.
 Echoing Satoshi Kanazawa, if I conclude something that is not supported by evidence, I commit a logical fallacy, which I must correct, and that’s my problem, but if my conclusion offends your beliefs, then that’s your problem.

-With time, the rational principles that govern my mind and the ethical principles that regulate my conduct may prove to be the fittest.
-Meanwhile, as a result of genetic pre-programming, social conditioning, and evolutionary biology, I do enjoy being kind to other animals, respecting them for what they are and interacting with them on equal terms; I don’t believe it is right to subjugate them to my will, to control them, to change them; and I don’t need a rational justification as to why that’s right for me.
+With time, the rational principles that govern my mind and the ethical ones that regulate my conduct may or may not prove to be the fittest.
+Meanwhile, as a result of genetic pre-programming, social conditioning, and evolutionary biology, I do enjoy being kind to animals.
+I respect them for what they are and interact with them on equal terms—and I don’t need a rational justification as to why that’s right for me.